martiansideofthemoon/relic-retrieval/README.md

 ```
 # you may need to run "export CUDA_VISIBLE_DEVICES=0" to use GPU-0
-# remove --write_to_file if you don't wish to write a 1GB output file with retrieval ranks
+# remove --cache if you don't wish to write a large output file with retrieval ranks
 python scripts/relic_evaluation.py \
     --model retriever_train/saved_models/model_denserelic_4_4 \
-    --write_to_file \
-    --split val
+    --cache
 ```

 ## Training dense-RELiC